kelseymok/nomnom/workshops/homemade-pita-and-sides.md

 1. Add tahini (1/2 cup) to food processor (that has the garic and lemon juice in it)
 2. Blend until thick and creamy
 3. Drizzle in 2-4 tbsp cold water until super smooth and creamy
+4. Add chickpeas
-4. Add cumin (1/2 tsp) and other spices as desired (e.g. chili powder, paprika)
+5. Add cumin (1/2 tsp) and other spices as desired (e.g. chili powder, paprika)
-5. Drizzle in olive oil (2 tbsp)
+6. Drizzle in olive oil (2 tbsp)
-6. Pour into bowl or jar and set aside
+7. Pour into bowl or jar and set aside

 Prepare the **Salad**:
 1. Chop cherry tomatoes into quarters and place in a bowl